 Salt Lake City is home to a robust array of diverse communities facilitating numerous opportunities for interaction with a range of civic and political organizations, given the city’s role as the governmental and social nerve center of the state.
 Utah public schools serve a diverse student body (statewide average: eight percent ELs and twenty-six percent non-white), notably higher in its urban districts.
 Utah is also home to the first state-legislated and funded K-16 dual language education model in the country.

-SCI plans to hire new tenure track faculty as part of interdepartmental projects in topics such as medical informatics, neural engineering and mental health, geosciences, and natural history and urban planning, The following searches are planned for the next 1-3 years:
+SCI plans to hire new tenure track faculty as part of interdepartmental projects in topics such as biomedical informatics, computational cancer research, geosciences, and urban planning, The following searches are planned for the next 1-3 years: